It’s almost the end of the school year! Raise your hand if you’re ready to wrap things up and head off for summer vacation!

 Why am I sharing this embarrassing story with you?

-I want to save you the torture of end of the year classroom chaos and help you to have a solid plan for a few end of the school year activities that will keep your students engaged!
+I want to save you the torture of end-of-the-year-classroom chaos and help you to have a solid plan for a few end-of-the-year activities that will keep your students engaged!

 If I could give you one piece of golden advice for the end of the year, it’s this: keep ‘em busy!